-While the guide is specifically catered for Ender 3 v2, you could apply other configuration and consult the changes made in this article to what you are trying to achieve.
+While the guide is specifically catered for Ender 3 v2, you could apply other configurations and consult the changes made in this article to what you are trying to achieve.
 It could help you understand the process and build the firmware for other printers.
 If you have an Ender 3 v2 machine, you will find it easier.

 Before you change anything, you will need to check the revision of your motherboard.
 Pop the cover open and check what’s printed on the board.
-At the time of the writing Ender 3 v2 comes with two board revisions: 4.2.2 and 4.2.7.
+At the time of the writing, Ender 3 v2 comes with two board revisions: 4.2.2 and 4.2.7.

 Setting up the build environment